Your new design will be uploaded in:

 Maths Input

 Explanation and modelling of today’s topic.
 Working together to agree and organise the ‘success criteria’ required for the independent work ahead.
-Success criteria is clearly displayed on the working walls to help aid independent learning.
+Success criteria is clearly displayed to help aid independent learning.

 Independent Work